 The DF 2.1 can do amazing things other putters can’t because of Lie Angle Balance, or L.A.B. for short.
 Lie Angle Balance gives every golfer the ability to consistently repeat the putting stroke with far less effort than with other putters.
 And it does this by eliminating torque.

-As a side note, our B.2 also has Lie Angle Balance.
-It’s clean and simple and looks a lot like the most popular mid-mallet putters, while B.2 is as clean and simple as can be.
-If forgiveness isn’t a leading concern or you prefer the enhanced feedback of a blade, you might want to consider MEZZ.1 since it’s a lot smaller than DF 2.1 and about 20% smaller than MEZZ.1 MAX.
+As a side note, our MEZZ.1 and B.2 also have Lie Angle Balance.
+MEZZ.1 looks a lot like the most popular mid-mallet putters, while B.2 is as clean and simple as can be.
+If forgiveness isn’t a leading concern or you prefer the enhanced feedback of a smaller putter, you might want to consider MEZZ.1 since it’s a lot smaller than DF 2.1 and about 20% smaller than MEZZ.1 MAX.

 Torque is an industry problem.
 Golfers have been battling torque in their putters throughout the history of the game — the majority of which never realize they’re doing it at all.
 Most golfers have learned to adjust for torque by adding uneven hand pressure to the putter, introducing yet another variable into their putting stroke.